-The feature has been available since for a long time and Microsoft has continued to implement it in Windows XP, Windows Vista and Windows 7 as well.
+The feature has been available for a long time, and Microsoft has continued to use it on all modern versions of the Windows operating system including Windows 7 and newer versions.

 The program history is stored under the following Registry key: